 Nearby to the forest is the lovely Tudor Farmhouse Hotel where you can stop for a lovely lunch or tea in a 13th-century converted farmhouse serving seasonal dishes made with homegrown ingredients.

-Linger in the Cotswolds for a few days if you can, before heading back to reality in London.
+Linger in the Cotswolds for a few days if you can, before wrapping up your driving tour of south west England and heading back to reality in London.

 Disclosure: During my visit, I was a guest of Southwest England.
 As always, all opinions are my own.